mohamedaliazouzi/DjangoCoffee/README.md

 <p align="center" border="none">
   <img alt="DjangoCoffee" src="./Django.png" align="center">
 </p>
 Hey there! 👋 Welcome this little github corner dedicated to all Django things !
-Whether you're a seasoned developer or just getting started, this is the place to share your problems,specific errors you got while developing a Django project, ask for help, or pitch in to make Dev with Django even better.
+Whether you're a seasoned developer or just getting started, this is the place to share :your problems,specific errors you got while developing a Django based project,solutions to others issues,a solution to a specific problem you solved, ask for help, or pitch in to make Dev with Django even easier by mentioning best Practices .

 ## How to Contribute